andepraveenofficial/css-tutorial/00-Material/css.md

 - The CSS Selectors are used to select the HTML elements that we want to apply style.

-1. Tag selector = same kind of tags selection
+1. Tag selector -> same kind of tags selection
-2. Class selector = group of elements selection
+2. Class selector -> group of elements selection
-3. Id selector = only one particular element selection
+3. Id selector -> only one particular element selection
 4. Attribute selector
-5. Pseudo selector
+5. Pseudo selector -> user interactions
 6. Mixed / Child selector
 7. Group selection
 8. Universal Selector